Assault with intent to resist arrest: Misdemeanour

 See the Criminal Law Act 1967.

 Visiting forces

 This offence is an offence against the person for the purposes of section 3 of the Visiting Forces Act 1952.

 Mode of trial

 This offence is triable either way.

 Sentence

 A person guilty of this offence is liable, on conviction on indictment, to imprisonment for a term not exceeding two years, or, on summary conviction, to imprisonment for a term not exceeding six months, or to a fine not exceeding the prescribed sum, or to both.

 There is also a general power to fine on indictment.

 Northern Ireland

-This offence is created by section 7(1) of the Criminal Justice (Miscellaneous Provisions) Act (Northern Ireland) 1968, which replaces the corresponding provision in section 38 of the Offences against the Person Act 1861.
+This offence is created by section 7(1) of the Criminal Justice (Miscellaneous Provisions) Act (Northern Ireland) 1968 (c.
+28 (N.I.)), which replaces the corresponding provision in section 38 of the Offences against the Person Act 1861.

 Republic of Ireland

 This offence is created by section 19(1)(c) of the Criminal Justice (Public Order) Act, 1994, which replaces the corresponding provision in section 38 of the Offences against the Person Act 1861.